honeycombio/honeycomb-resource-samples/terraform/README.md

 You must have `terraform` installed.
 Follow [these directions](https://learn.hashicorp.com/tutorials/terraform/install-cli) to install for your platform.

 ### Quickstart
-Create a `.tfvars` file with the following variables:
+Create a `<your-filename>.tfvars` file with the following variables:

 ```
 metrics_dataset = "<YOUR-METRICS-DATASET>"